RyanNgCT/CS2030/W10Lect/README.md

 ```

 ## Concurrency vs Parallelism
-- single core machine executes one instruction at one time
+- single core machine executes *one process at one time*
 - context switching allows for multi-tasking $\to$ single CPU core has multiple threads
-	- can delegate threads to different tasks / instructions
+	- each thread can delegate work to different tasks / instructions
+	- we have threads that are spawned to work on individual tasks

 - seems as if it is working in parallel, but it is not in actuality